One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 The Alert Engine and Scanner are powerful tools, but they operate within constraints that are important to understand.

-First, alerts depend on NiftyDesk's engines being live, which means they only function during market hours: 9:15 AM to 3:30 PM IST.
+First, alerts depend on NiftyDesk's engines being live, which means they only function during NSE market hours.
 Pre-market and post-market conditions are not covered.
 If the market gaps up on Monday morning due to global developments over the weekend, your alerts will only begin evaluating once the session opens.

 Second, multi-condition alerts may fire infrequently.
 This is by design, not a limitation.
 A four-condition alert with AND logic requires all four conditions to be true simultaneously.
 That might happen three or four times a month.
 If you are accustomed to single-condition alerts that fire daily, the silence between triggers can feel unfamiliar.
 But the point is that high-conviction setups are inherently rare.
 The value of the alert is not in firing often but in firing at moments that carry genuine structural edge.